Admissions

 Terms of Employment

-Within the Department of Radiation Oncology at the University of Pennsylvania, the candidate will be employed full-time as a Medical Physics Trainee from the start of appointment (must start between 01/01/2024 and 05/01/2024) to 06/30/2027.
+Within the Department of Radiation Oncology at the University of Pennsylvania, the candidate will be employed full-time as a Medical Physics Trainee from the start of appointment (must start between 01/01/2025 and 05/31/2025) to 06/30/2028.
 This off-cycle position is not offered through the medical physics match.
-Benefits include comprehensive health insurance, paid time off, and etc. The candidate must be authorized to work in the U.S. for the entirety of the employment to be considered.
-For this position, the department will consider candidates requiring TN visa (Canadian citizens), but will not sponsor J1 or H1B visas.
+The salary for the first research year (from start to 6/30/2026) will follow the Year 1 grade at the department; the salary for the clinical component (7/1/2026 – 6/30/2028) will follow Year 2 and Year 3 at the department.
+Other benefits include comprehensive health insurance, paid time off and etc. Candidate must be authorized to work in the U.S. for the entirety of the employment to be considered.
+For this position, the department will consider candidates requiring TN visa (Canadian citizens) or OPT but will not sponsor J1 or H1B visas.

 Application and Contact

 This position will not be a part of the Medical Physics Match.
 An interested individual is required to apply for this position by emailing Marlene Kromchad.
+Submission requirements include transcripts of undergraduate and graduate degree, personal statement, CV, and three (3) reference letters.
 The department will consider applicants on a rolling basis until the position is filled.

 Frequently Asked Questions